jimdevops19/Blackjack/readme.md

 <h2>This is a blackjack game made with Python's module named TKinter</h2>

-<h2>After reading this you will know the two ways to launch the game on your own computer</h2>
+<h2>After reading this, you will know the TWO ways to launch the game on your own computer</h2>

 ### 1)